jiahualihuanahuan/Data-Science-Project-Python-Code-Template/README.md

 ## Save the model to local disk
 Use pickle and joblib library to save model onto local disk and reload the model later from the saved file

+## Reload the model in a latter date